Ian Hendry: 1947-1953: career choices and national service

 On leaving school in 1947, aged 16, Hendry studied at the College of Estate Management in London.
 In 1948, he spent a year working for Bidwells at their Cambridge office.
 In 1949, he began his National Service as part of the programme of conscription in the United Kingdom introduced after World War II.
 He spent two years with the 32nd Medium Regiment, Royal Artillery, during which time he paced for Christopher Chataway in athletics and ran a motorcycle stunt team.
 On completing his national service he returned to work in estate management at Bidwells London office in Edgware.
 During this period, Hendry re-established his interest in acting, becoming involved in amateur theatre through a local amateur dramatics group in Edgware.

 1953-1955: Central School of Speech and Drama

-By 1953, Hendry decide to change his career and follow his ambition to become an actor.
+By 1953, Hendry had decided to change his career and follow his ambition to become an actor.
 In late 1952, he applied to and was accepted for the Central School of Speech and Drama, London.
 He trained there from 1953 to 1955.
 His contemporaries at the school included Judi Dench and Vanessa Redgrave, both two years below him; Wanda Ventham, his future co-star in the series The Lotus Eaters, who was in the year below; and Jeremy Brett and Wendy Craig, who were in the year above him.